gjermundgaraba/bjaanes.github.io/_posts/2015-11-08-smart-home-series-part-2-learning-to-solder-and-failing-at-it.md

 And this happens no matter what code I try to upload to it while the shield is on.

 The internet tells me this can be because of several things, but only one thing seems possible to me: the shield is broken.
-The reason I believe that is that the Arduino works just fine when I don&#8217;t have the shield on it.
+The reason I believe that is that the Arduino works just fine when I don't have the shield on it.

 &nbsp;